DoxaNurse/LITA_Capstone-Projects/README.md

 ## Data Cleaning and Preparation
 In the intial phase, we carried out:
-1. Data Loading and Inspection: the sales data was downloaded and uploaded on the Microsoft excel sheet.
+1. **Data Loading and Inspection**: the sales data was downloaded and uploaded on the Microsoft excel sheet.
-2. Data formatting and cleaning: the data was checked for duplicates and blanks which was cleared using the data tab and removing the blanks option on the find and select tab.
+2. **Data formatting and cleaning**: the data was checked for duplicates and blanks which was cleared using the data tab and removing the blanks option on the find and select tab.
-3. handling missing variables: The revenue was calculated by UNIT PRICE * QUANTITY and then using flashfill to fill the remaining column
+3. **handling missing variables**: The revenue was calculated by UNIT PRICE * QUANTITY and then using flashfill to fill the remaining column
 - also the AVERAGE REVENUE was caculated using AVERAGEIF function

 ## Data Summarization with Pivot Table
-- This table indicates Regional Performance with the Southern Region having more sales of about 928,000,
+- **Regional Performance**This table indicates Regional Performance with the Southern Region having more sales of about 928,000.

 ![Screenshot (58)](https://github.com/user-attachments/assets/51098c4c-eff9-4221-8896-fff517911420)

-- This table indicates the highest performing product in sales with the product being shoes and shirt going after with a difference of about 150,000 whilst the other analysis reveals that Hat consistently outperforms other products in terms of quantity sold with shoes trailing behind with about 5,000 difference.
+- **Hughest Perfroming Products**This table indicates the highest performing product in sales with the product being shoes and shirt going after with a difference of about 150,000 whilst the other analysis reveals that Hat consistently outperforms other products in terms of quantity sold with shoes trailing behind with about 5,000 difference.

 ![Screenshot (59)](https://github.com/user-attachments/assets/20ecb298-17f0-4134-8b08-57ac4843a2eb)
 ![Screenshot (62)](https://github.com/user-attachments/assets/435218b3-0892-4f7e-ba6e-35f537ba453d)

-- This table indicates the monthly sales trend across the two years with the month of Febrauary having the Peak Sales.
+- **Monthly sales trend**This table indicates the monthly sales trend across the two years with the month of Febrauary having the Peak Sales.
 The analysis shows that febrauary consistently have the highest sales, likely due to reasons such as holiday seasons, promotions,etc. while the month of Febrauary had the lowest sales.

 ![Screenshot (60)](https://github.com/user-attachments/assets/ebd43b09-1bfa-49e3-989e-f3a0e7b690a9)

-- This table, the average sales revenue per product  provides a detailed look at the revenue generated by each product on average.
+- **Average sales revenue per product**This table, the average sales revenue per product  provides a detailed look at the revenue generated by each product on average.
 Products with the highest average sales revenue, such as Shirt, indicate strong market demand and effective pricing strategies.

 ![Screenshot (61)](https://github.com/user-attachments/assets/cbfa94c1-03b8-4d29-ad4c-3fca68c29c35)

-## SQL Queries ( Data Aggregation and Summarization)
+## SQL Queries-Data Aggregation and Summarization

 This section contains SQL queries used for summarizing and analyzing the sales data.
 ```SQL